 - 5. Financial Narrative: In addition to the pro forma spreadsheets, the Proposal must include a narrative which describes the following: - a.
 An implementation plan for the proposed development, including a development schedule with key milestone dates and a projected occupancy date.
 The development schedule should outline the required regulatory approvals for the proposed development and the anticipated timing for obtaining such approvals; - All contingencies, specifying whether for hard costs, soft costs or total costs, design or construction, financing or other critical components of the total project costs; - c.
 Sources of debt and equity for the total project cost; - d.
 All assumptions regarding financing terms on acquisitions, pre-development, construction, and permanent loans; - e.
 Any other project related expense not included in the above categories; and - f.
+Calculation of total project costs. - 1.
+Ground Lease Price Proposal: The Selected Proponent will enter into a [70 year] Ground Lease with the BPDA.
+The full and fair market value of the Property, as determined through a valuation done by a professional appraiser licensed by the Commonwealth of Massachusetts, was determined to be \$XX.XX per square foot per year.
+For the purpose of preparing a Development and Operating Pro Forma, proponents should use this amount.
+While the BPDA expects a Ground Lease price offer of at least \$XX.XX per square gross foot of floor area per year, a lower price proposal will not be automatically rejected.
+A Proponent offering less than \$XX.XX per square gross foot of floor area per year shall provide with their price proposal a compelling and quantifiable narrative as to the merits and strengths of their proposal, while also setting forth the reasons as to why the proposal cannot meet the \$XX.XX per square foot of floor area per year price threshold.

-Calculation of total project costs. - 6.
-Ground Lease Price Proposal: Using Appendix H as described in Section 6, clearly outline the financial offer to the BPDA by indicating the amount of your offer per gross square foot of the development constructed.
-This form must be signed by the authorized principal. - 7.
-Preliminary market study, using empirical market data, that demonstrates the feasibility of the proposed sale and/or lease rates of the project.
+Using the price proposal form included in Appendix B, clearly outline the financial offer to the BPDA by indicating the amount of your offer per gross square foot of the development constructed.
+This form must be signed by the authorized principal.

+6. Preliminary market study, using empirical market data, that demonstrates the feasibility of the proposed sale and/or lease rates of the project.

-8. Financing
+7. Financing